-Canada rock climbing (cragging) is an opportunity to scale some of North America's best climbing routes.
-The mountain ranges in British Columbia, Alberta, Ontario, Quebec, Newfoundland and the Yukon Territory are the most visited rock climbing destinations in Canada.
+Canada rock climbing, or as some refer to it, cragging, bouldering and mountaineering is an opportunity to scale some of North America's best climbing routes.
+The mountain ranges in British Columbia, Alberta, Ontario, Quebec, Newfoundland and the Yukon Territory are the most visited rock climbing regions in Canada.

-British Columbia and Alberta being the most popular and world renown rock climbing destinations.
-In many Western Canada rock climbing communities there are rock shops, climbing gyms, guides and tours providing lessons and equipment rentals.
+The regions best known for rock climbing are often part or near a mountainous community.
+British Columbia and Alberta being the most popular regions in the country.
+Therefore many of the rock climbing communities are also home to climbing gyms, rock shops, as well as, guides and tours with lessons and equipment rentals.

-Canada rock climbing destinations vary in ease of access.
-There are rock climbing destinations which are located at the end of hiking trails, gravel access roads and on the side of highways.
-The harder to reach climbing destinations require a floatplane, a boat, ATV or a kayak to access.
+Accessing some of the more difficult climbs can be an adventure in itself.
+There are Canada rock climbing destinations which are located at the end of hiking trails, gravel access roads, lakes, rivers and on the side of highways.
+The harder to reach climbing destinations may require a floatplane, a bush plane, a boat, ATV, multi day backpacking or a kayak to access.
+Plan accordingly.

-For the inexperienced climber there are rock climbing centres in the bigger communities.
-Some of the centres are indoor and some are outdoor.
-All provide instruction and equipment rental and guides.
+For the inexperienced climber there are rock climbing centres in the bigger communities to learn your craft.
+Some of the climbing gyms are indoors and some are outdoors.
+All provide instruction, equipment rental and supervision.
 Indoor centres provide a safe environment to learn the basics of climbing with developed climbing routes and plastic holds.

-Ice climbing is a winter adventure also enjoyed in Canada.
-During the colder winter months the waterfalls of Canada, located at the higher elevations, freeze up.
+Canada rock climbing on ice is a winter adventure also enjoyed in Canada.
+During the colder winter months the waterfalls of Canada, located at the higher elevations, freeze up, making for picturesque climbing walls.
 These frozen climbing walls attract climbers from all around the world.